How to Save Bulk Cash on Wedding Food

 Use the Wedding Cake for Dessert

 Alternatively, having a nice small (inexpensive) wedding cake with additional sheet cakes in the kitchen can save you a lot of cash.
-Cupcakes are super cute, but they can really add up cost wise!
+Cupcakes are super cute, but they can really add up cost wise as decorating each individual cupcake is expensive!

 Plan the reception between meal times